Do you prefer something slower-paced, unposed, and grounded in the real rhythms of your everyday life?

 What About the Imperfect Stuff?

-A lived-in home.
-Hair that hasn’t been brushed.
-Scattered toys and piles of laundry.
-For some, a photo session is an opportunity to step away from these details of day to day life.
+For some, a photo session is an opportunity to step away from the details of day to day life: your lived-in home, unbrushed hair, and piles of laundry.
 For others, these are the details that will remind them what each stage of life was really like, and this is how they want to remember it.

 Still Not Sure?

 You don’t have to be confident in front of the camera.
-You don’t have to prep the house.
+There’s no need to prep the house.
 You don’t even have to know for sure that this is the right fit.
 Some curiosity, an open mind, and a touch of vulnerability are all you need.
 Your real life is worth documenting.

 Ready to Learn More or Ask a Question?